kanakawai-maui/olelo-honua/README.md

 ### Problem

 Imagine building an app that speaks to the world.
 You start with one language, but as your app grows, so does the demand for multilingual support.
 Manually crafting and updating translation files for every new language?
 It’s a grind—tedious, error-prone, and a major time sink.
-Sound familiar?

-With these models, ʻŌlelo Honua ensures you have access to the best tools for your internationalization needs, whether you're working on a small project or scaling to global audiences.
+Tools like (i18next)[[i18next](https://github.com/i18next/i18next)] are truly great, but they don't handle automatic translations.
+Even [i18nest-scanner](https://github.com/i18next/i18next-scanner) involves a significant manual aspect - and all content needs to be retranslated, manually, nearly every time your site changes.
+No wonder so many websites forgo i18n completely.

 ### Solution

-Say goodbye to the headaches of managing translation files! ʻŌlelo Honua takes the grunt work out of internationalization by automating the creation and synchronization of translation files.
-With support for trusted providers like Google Translate, it ensures your translations are not only accurate but also always up-to-date.
+ʻŌlelo Honua takes the grunt work out of i18n by automating the creation and synchronization of translation files.
+With support for trusted providers like Google Translate, it ensures translations are not only accurate but also always up-to-date.
 Save time, eliminate errors, and focus on what truly matters—building a world-class multilingual app.

 Here's a simple illustration: